B1) PCFG

 This article opens the BP3 series (Bol Processor, version 3 — see I2).
 It extends context-free grammars (L2) by adding probabilities — the fundamental mechanism that allows the Bol Processor to generate varied music while remaining controlled.

-Sidebar: What is a PCFG?
+Box: What is a PCFG?

 PCFG stands for Probabilistic Context-Free Grammar.
 It is an extension of classic context-free grammars (CFG) where each production rule is associated with a probability.
-The term “context-free” means that the replacement of a symbol does not depend on its surroundings: A can be replaced by x y z whether A is at the beginning, middle, or end of the string.
+The term “context-free” means that replacing a symbol does not depend on what surrounds it: you can replace

-Why is this important?
+Why is it important?

-A classic context-free grammar (CFG) treats all alternatives equally — it doesn’t know that one phrasing is more probable than another.
+A classic context-free grammar (CFG) treats all alternatives equally — it doesn’t know that one phrasing is more likely than another.
 Probabilistic grammars (PCFG) correct this shortcoming by associating a probability with each rule.

 Result: we can not only recognize if a sentence is grammatical, but also:

-• Choose the most likely analysis when several are possible
+- Choose the most likely analysis when several are possible

-• Generate sequences with realistic frequencies
+- Generate sequences with realistic frequencies

 The idea in one sentence